Offering students a varied co-curricular programme

 CCF is a strong part of Victoria College's heritage, dating back to the formation of the Cadet Militia Corps 1883.
 Many Old Victorians have served in armed conflict and been decorated.
-Five past pupils have been awarded the Victoria Cross, and our school's five Houses are named after them.
+Five past students have been awarded the Victoria Cross, and our College's five Houses are named after them.

 The CCF Contingent parades on a Friday afternoon.
 The CCF Headquarters is situated behind the Pavilion on College Field and includes offices, classrooms, indoor shooting range, simulator suite and stores.

-For Music queries, email Francis Murton, Director of Music
+For Music queries, email Director of Music, Francis Murton.

 Clubs and Societies